peitl/help/README.md

-# help
+# Help
-A collection of various GNU/Linux commands that are useful in sparsely recurring scenarios.
+A collection of various simple GNU/Linux commands and workflows that I found useful at some point.

 ## Spreadsheet